circleupx/circleupx.github.io/_posts/2020-10-31-JSON-API-Adding-Customer-Resource.md

 ```

 The API now successfully exposes Customer as an API resource.
-On the next blog post, I will add the remaining resources.
+By the next blog post, I will add the remaining resources.